-The reading of parts list information from CAD tools is a little complex and PartSync accepts input as .txt, .csv and .xls files.
-PartSync also reads in .bmb file from the BOM Builder application.
-Reading of .bmb files is very simple as BOM Builder contains all the information for stuffing and variation control.
-When reading data using other file formats any variation data must be already considered.
-Part that are "Not Stuffed" must be broken into separate line items in the input file.
+The Engineering & CAD tab deals with parts lists (as opposed to individual parts).
+In PartSync, a parts list can be created in a number of ways.
+One way is to read in a list of parts from an Excel file.
+The reading of parts list information from CAD tools into PartSync is a bit complex.
+PartSync accepts input as .txt, .csv and .xls files.
+PartSync can also read in .bmb files from the BOM Builder application.
+Reading of .bmb files is very simple, as a BOM Builder .bmb file already created by the user will already contain all the information for board stuffing and variant control.
+When reading data using other file formats than .bmb, any variant data must be previously considered.
+Specifically, parts that are "Not Stuffed" must be broken into separate line items in the input file.

-At the top of the Engineering and CAD tab is a "System Browser" windows which function like Windows Explorer.
+At the top of the Engineering and CAD tab is a "System Browser" window which functions like Windows' File Explorer.
 Files can be moved, opened and copied in a normal manner.
-A setting in the Configuration tab (Jobs Dir) defines the starting location of this file browser.
-This directory location is typically on a LAN file share.
-PartSync uses a "CustomerName/JobName arrangement for this directory through JobName alone can be used.
-"JobName" is typically used as parts of the Part List name in the PartSync database.
-For example the :NavLight" design is given the name "ASMPCB-NAVLIGHT".
-The ASMPCB- prefix is defined in a .ini file and this naming scheme allows automatic associations to be detected.
-Each parts list in PartSync can be assigned to any path required if this naming sequence is not convenient.
+A setting in the Config tab, the Jobs Dir path, defines the starting location of this file browser.
+This Jobs directory location is typically on a LAN file share.
+PartSync uses a CustomerName/JobName arrangement for this directory, though JobName alone can be used.
+JobName typically uses a portion of the Part List name in the PartSync database.
+For example, the "NavLight" design's parts list is given the name "ASMPCB-NAVLIGHT".
+The ASMPCB- prefix is defined in PartSync's .ini file (i.e. PartSync.ini) and this naming scheme allows automatic associations to be detected.
+Each parts list in PartSync can be assigned to any path, if this naming sequence is not convenient.

-- Engineering Input List
+- Engineering input list

-- Input costing data for reference.
+- Input costing data for reference

 Engineering & CAD Example